What is an Electroencephalogram (EEG)?

 Minneapolis Clinic of Neurology – Maple Grove Office

-The Minneapolis Clinic of Neurology provides inpatient EEG neurodiagnostic testing at Mercy Hospital, Ridgeview Medical Center and St. Francis Regional Medical Center.
+The Minneapolis Clinic of Neurology provides inpatient EEG neurodiagnostic testing at Mercy Hospital and Maple Grove Hospital.
 In addition, we provide services at many of the outreach locations that we visit.
 Please visit our outreach location pages for the services offered and contact information for scheduling at each of our outreach sites.